kubernetes/minikube/README.md

 These PersistentVolumes are mapped to a directory inside the minikube VM.

 The Minikube VM boots into a tmpfs, so most directories will not be persisted across reboots (`minikube stop`).
-However, Minikube is configured to persist files stored under the following host directories:
+However, Minikube is configured to persist files stored under the following directories in the minikube VM:

 * `/data`
 * `/var/lib/localkube`